PatrickYuen/LargeScaleFinal/README.md

 ### Introduction:
 - Why: We want accurate information about our destination.
-- What: Up-to-date information posted by people at correct place.
-Information that can be viewed by any visitor of our site.
+- What: Up-to-date information, posted by people at correct place, that can be viewed by any visitor of our site.
 - Construction: Django + Amazon ec2 + MemcachedCached

 ### Features/Challenges: